 Psoriasis is a chronic disease that often comes and goes.
 The main goal of treatment is to stop the skin cells from growing so quickly.

-There is no cure for psoriasis, but you can manage symptoms.
-Lifestyle measures, such as moisturizing, quitting smoking and managing stress, may help.
+You can manage symptoms for psoriasis in lifestyle measures, such as moisturizing, quitting smoking and managing stress, may help.

 Psoriasis signs and symptoms are different for everyone.
 Common signs and symptoms include: